 Mountain huts

 The Yoshida Trail is lined by more than a dozen mountain huts between the 7th and 8th stations.
 Other trails have fewer mountain huts.
-An overnight stay typically costs around 9,000 to 14,000 yen per person with two meals.
+An overnight stay costs typically around 13,000 to 15,000 yen per person with two meals.
 Expect the huts to be extremely crowded during the peak.
-Reservations should be made in advance; however, getting information about individual mountain huts and making reservations is very challenging in English.
+Reservations should be made in advance; however, a considerable number of huts don't accept reservations online or in English or sell out quickly.
 Check the external links below for lists of mountain huts.

-Some mountain huts also allow non-staying climbers to take a rest inside at a cost of typically 1000-3000 yen.
-Most also offer paid toilets (typically 200-300 yen) and sell food, water and other climbing provisions such as canned oxygen.
+Most mountain huts offer paid toilets (typically 200-300 yen for non-staying guests) and sell food, water and other climbing provisions such as canned oxygen.
 In addition, most of the huts have special branding irons they use to brand the wooden hiking sticks (for a small fee) that many hikers purchase when climbing the mountain.

 Climbing equipment